Bounds for standard $L$-functions: Lie-theoretic preliminaries

 It remains to check that the class map \eqref{eq:phi_-:-mathcalcm_1} is surjective.
 Let $\gamma_1 \in \mathfrak{C}(V_2,0,\theta_2)$ be given.
 We may find $\gamma_2 \in \mathfrak{C}(U,0,0)$ with $\int_U \gamma_2 = 1$.
 (For instance, take the rescaling by $t \in F^\times$, with $|t| \asymp |T|^{1-\delta}$, of a fixed bump function of total mass one.)
 Define $\gamma(x,y) := \gamma_1(x) \gamma_2(y)$.
 It is then easy to see that $\gamma \in \mathfrak{C}(V_1,0,\theta_1)$ and $\rho_*(\gamma) = \gamma_1$. \end{proof}

-\begin{remark} More generally, if $\theta_1$ is far enough away from the image of $\rho^* : T_{p_2}^*(M_2) \hookrightarrow T_{p_1}^*(M_1)$, then the induced class map is negligible in a certain sense; special cases of this feature follow from the star product asymptotics recalled in \S\ref{sec:star-prod-asymptotics}. \end{remark}
+\begin{remark} Proposition \ref{lem:assume-that-rho} describes the image of $\mathfrak{C}(M_1, \rho_1, \theta_1)$ under pushforward when $\theta_1$ lies in the image of the pullback map $T_{p_2}(M_2)^\wedge \rightarrow T_{p_1}(M_1)^\vee$.
+On the other hand, if $\theta_1$ is far enough away from that image, then one can show that the induced class map is negligible in a certain sense; special cases of this feature follow from the star product asymptotics recalled in \S\ref{sec:star-prod-asymptotics}. \end{remark}